 Lead is a heavy metal commonly found in the environment that can be an acute and chronic toxin.

 Lead expresses its toxicity by several mechanisms.
 It avidly inhibits aminolevulinic acid dehydratase and ferrochelatase, 2 of the enzymes that catalyze synthesis of heme; the end result is decreased hemoglobin synthesis resulting in anemia.
 Lead also is an electrophile that avidly forms covalent bonds with the sulfhydryl group of cysteine in proteins.
 Thus, proteins in all tissues exposed to lead will have lead bound to them.
-The most common sites affected are epithelial cells of the gastrointestinal tract and epithelial cells of the proximal tubule of the kidney.
+The most common sites affected are epithelial cells of the gastrointestinal tract and of the kidney.

 Avoidance of exposure to lead is the treatment of choice.
 However, chelation therapy is available to treat severe disease.
 Oral dimercaprol may be used in the outpatient setting except in the most severe cases.

 The toxicity of cadmium resembles the other heavy metals (arsenic, mercury, and lead) in that it attacks the kidney; kidney dysfunction with proteinuria with slow onset (over a period of years) is the typical presentation.
 Breathing the fumes of cadmium vapors leads to nasal epithelial deterioration and pulmonary congestion resembling chronic emphysema.